[As of June 8, 2020]

 To all our Library Patrons-

 The City of San Leandro’s update on COVID-19 posted on www.sanleandro.org reads in part, “In accordance with the Alameda County Public Health Officer’s March 16 Order, all non-essential City-operated facilities will be temporarily closed to the public.
 Closures will include all City-operated libraries, community centers, aquatics facilities, and City Hall.
-Other functions such as the Permit Center, Business Licenses and the Public Works Services Center will be extremely limited.
-This action is expected to remain in effect through April 7."
+Other functions such as the Permit Center, Business Licenses and the Public Works Services Center will be extremely limited."

 Please help us to protect the health and safety of library patrons, volunteers, and staff by following these guidelines: